Training Opportunities The Canadian Treatment Center for Obsessive Compulsive Disorders

 About the CTCOCD Director:

 The CTCOCD Director, Dr. Debbie Sookman, is a clinical psychologist and an experienced clinical supervisor, having served as Director of Training in the Department of Psychology, McGill University Health Center (MUHC)/RVH by appointment for a period of 14 years, up until 2012.
-Dr. Sookman is Director of the OCD Clinic, Department of Psychology, MUHC, since 1987, Associate Professor, Department of Psychiatry, Faculty of Medicine, McGill University, and President of The Canadian Institute for Obsessive Compulsive Disorders (www.ciocd.ca).
-Dr. Sookman’s recent publications include an invited book: Specialized Cognitive Behavior Therapy for Obsessive Compulsive Disorder: An Expert Clinician Guidebook, Routledge, 2016.
+Dr. Sookman is staff specialist, Department of Psychology, MUHC; Associate Professor, Department of Psychiatry, Faculty of Medicine, McGill University; and President of The Canadian Institute for Obsessive Compulsive Disorders (www.ciocd.ca).
+Dr. Sookman’s recent publications include the invited book: Specialized Cognitive Behavior Therapy for Obsessive Compulsive Disorder: An Expert Clinician Guidebook, Routledge, 2016.
 Dr. Sookman is a Fellow and Certified Trainer/Consultant of the Academy of Cognitive Therapy, USA, and a Fellow of the Canadian Association of Cognitive and Behavioral Therapies.